What Is Cybersecurity Asset Management — And Why It Matters in 2026

 Asset Criticality Classification

 Classify assets by the impact of their compromise.
-High-criticality assets for tax professionals and financial services firms include domain controllers, tax software servers (Drake, Lacerte, ProSeries, UltraTax), systems storing electronic filed returns with SSNs and financial data, backup servers, payment processing systems, trading platforms, portfolio management applications, and client-facing web portals.
+High-value assets for tax professionals and financial services firms include domain controllers, tax software servers (Drake, Lacerte, ProSeries, UltraTax), systems storing electronic filed returns with SSNs and financial data, backup servers, payment processing systems, trading platforms, portfolio management applications, and client-facing web portals.

 Asset Discovery Implementation Checklist